cghiaus/dm4bem/README.md

 9. Relation between conservation laws and symmetry in physics.
 10. Constitutive laws: one example of a universal law and one of a phenomenological law.
 11. Explain why there are only seven fundamental units in the SI system of units.
-12. What is the difference between the classical SI system of units and the system addopted on 20 May 2019?
+12. What is the difference between the classical SI system of units and the system adopted on 20 May 2019?
 Why is this difference important?
 13. What is the relationship between energy and temperature?
 14. Draw the basic network for heat transfer modelling.
 Explain each element of the network:
-    - temperaure nodes,
+    - temperature nodes,
     - flow branches,
     - conductances,
     - capacities,